warisa-r/ShockwaveDetection.jl/README.md

 10. [x] Normal vector as partial derivatives of other fits: Warisa
    1. [x] Implement normal vector of each fits as a function?
    2. [x] Clean up the angle_estimated stuff
-11. [ ] Pipeline 1D case: Ina
+11. [x] Pipeline 1D case: Ina
-12. [ ] Develop a test series that aligns with the goal (probably from /examples) (TBD)
-   1. [ ] 1D: Check the consistency of the detection, does the shock positions disappear?
-What is the consistency rate?
-What is the velocity of the moving shock and is the detection of stationary shock consistent?
-   2. [ ] Check if line with slope works or not
-13. [ ] Better parameter initialization for the fits: Elena Either user customize this or some geometry magic to find the most optimal starting point.
+12. [ ] Better parameter initialization for the fits: Elena Either user customize this or some geometry magic to find the most optimal starting point.
+   1. [x] parabola model (using interpolation)): Warisa
+   2. [ ] line model
+   3. [ ] hline model
+   4. [ ] vline model
+   5. [ ] circle model
+13. [ ] Test 2D case accuracy with noise: Ina
 14. [x] Thread everything that we can
-15. [ ] Turn the maximum finding loop into an array where parallelizable sorting algorithm can be applied
-16. [ ] hline models

 ## Goals: Organizational
+1. [ ] Update the documentation
-1. [ ] develop a formatting script
+   1. [ ] 1D: Ina
-2. [ ] Update the documentation
+2. [ ] Review unnecessary functions in `visualize.jl`